mattlord/Docker-Cluster7.5/README.md

 # MySQL Server Docker Images

-These are optimized MySQL Server Docker images, created and maintained by the MySQL team at Oracle.
+This is an experimental MySQL Cluster Docker image, created and maintained by Matt Lord.
 The available versions are:

     MySQL Cluster 7.5, the latest version (tag: 7.5 or latest)